paralab/femshop/pages/poisson1d.md

 The boundary condition is specified.
 ```
-@boundary(u, 1, DIRICHLET, "0") # boundary condition for BID 1 is Dirichlet with value 0
+boundary(u, 1, DIRICHLET, 0) # boundary condition for BID 1 is Dirichlet with value 0
 ```
-Then write the weak form expression by setting the weak form equation above equal to zero.
+Then write the weak form expression in the residual form.
 Finally, solve for u.
 ```
-@weakForm(u, "-grad(u)*grad(v) - f*v")
+weakForm(u, "-grad(u)*grad(v) - f*v")
 solve(u);
 ```
-End things with `@finalize()` to finish up any generated files and the log.
+End things with `finalize_femshop()` to finish up any generated files and the log.